 Alekhine played many simuls during the six years leading up to his world championship match in 1927, using them as fundraisers to meet the stiff conditions Capablanca had set for the challenge.
 He continued to play simuls, including blindfold and match simuls throughout the 30s.
 In New York on April 27, 1924, Alekhine broke the world record for blindfold play when he played 26 opponents, winning 16, losing 5, and drawing 5 after twelve hours of play.
 He broke his own record on in early 1925 by playing 28 games blindfold simultaneously in Paris, winning 22, drawing 3, and losing 3.
 In the early 1930s, Alekhine travelled the world giving simultaneous exhibitions, including Hawaii, Tokyo, Manila, Singapore, Shanghai, Hong Kong, and the Dutch East Indies (now Indonesia) in what subsequently became known as Alekhine's Magical Mystery Tour.
 In 1932, Alekhine played against 300 opponents in Paris grouped in 60 teams of 5 players each, winning 37, losing 6, and drawing 17.
 In July 1933, Alekhine played 32 people blindfold simultaneously (again breaking his own world record) at the Century of Progress Exhibition in Chicago (World's Fair), winning 19, drawing 9, and losing 4 games in 14 hours.

-Alekhine played first board for France in five Olympiads: Hamburg 1930, Prague 1931, Folkestone 1933, Warsaw 1935, and Buenos Aires 1939.
+Alekhine played first board for France in five Olympiads: Hamburg 1930 (+9-0=0 on their top board **), Prague 1931, Folkestone 1933, Warsaw 1935, and Buenos Aires 1939.
 He won the gold medal for first board in 1931 and 1933, and silver medals for first board in 1935 (Flohr winning gold) and 1939 (Capablanca winning gold).
 Although he didn’t win a medal in Hamburg because of insufficient games played, he won 9/9 and the brilliancy prize for the game Stahlberg vs Alekhine, 1930.
 His overall game score for the five Olympiads was +43 =27 -2.
-It was apparently during his journey to play for France in the 1935 Olympiad that Alekhine arrived at the Polish border with no documents or passport.
-Alekhine allegedly told the border guard, “I am Alekhine, chess champion of the world.
-This is my cat.
-Her name is Chess.
-I need no passport.”

 Several openings and opening variations are named after Alekhine, including Alekhine's Defence.
 Alekhine is known for his fierce and imaginative attacking style, combined with great positional and endgame skill.
 He also composed some endgame studies.
 Alekhine wrote over twenty books on chess, mostly annotated editions of the games in a major match or tournament, plus collections of his best games between 1908 and 1937.